- Municipal Court

 - How do I request a reschedule?

-- Will I be able to request a payment plan?
+- Can I request a payment plan?

 - How do I request a Jury Trial?